FermiQC/Fermi.jl/docs/src/index.md

 ## Interactive Usage

-For quick tasks, debugging, or if you are simply browsing the code, this might be your best option.
+Interactive usage may be your best option for quick tasks, debugging, or if you are simply browsing the code.
 Moreover, this feature allows for usage within notebook environments such as [Jupyter](https://jupyter.org/try) and [Pluto](https://github.com/fonsp/Pluto.jl).
 Some objects, such as `Molecule`, `BasisSet` or `RHF`, can be printed directly on the terminal for some overview of their content.
 ```julia
 julia> using Fermi
 julia> using Fermi.Integrals